kawaiiDango/pano-scrobbler/README.md

 - Search Lastfm for a songs, artists, or albums
 - Fetch albums and album artists from Lastfm, if missing, before scrobbling
 - Get your top scrobbles digests as a notification at the end of every week, month and year (Android only, not available on TV)
-- Add or remove personal tags from the info screen
+- Add or remove personal tags from the info screen (not available on TV)
 - Themes
-- Control Pano Scrobbler from automation apps like Tasker on Android or command-line on desktop
+- Control Pano Scrobbler from automation apps like Tasker or MacroDroid on Android phones or command-line on desktop
 - Remember and see apps you scrobbled from and play directly in them